NannyML/nannyml/docs/cli/configuration_file.rst

-The following example contains the configuration required to run the ``nml`` CLI for the :ref:`dataset-synthetic-binary`.
+The following example contains the configuration required to run the ``nml`` CLI for the :ref:`dataset-synthetic-regression`.

 The data is read from the local filesystem but written to an external database.

 .. code-block:: yaml